blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Cold Welding.md

 If two clean, flat metals are brought into contact in vacuum, they will stick together as one.
-This is called cold welding.
+This is called cold [[welding]].

 Richard Feynman explained it as: